LUWIZ

 of ChatGPT citations come from Wikipedia

-Together with YouTube (0.737 correlation) and Reddit, these spaces weigh more heavily than your link building in an AI's decision to cite a brand.
+Together with YouTube (0.737 correlation) and Reddit, these spaces weigh heavier than your link-building in an AI's decision to cite a brand.

-For a B2B SaaS, this redraws the priorities.
-Being present in the Reddit threads of your niche, in third-party industry comparisons, in YouTube demo videos and, when it's legitimate, on Wikipedia, is worth more than one more backlink.
+For a B2B SaaS, this redraws priorities.
+Being present in your niche's Reddit threads, in third-party sector comparisons, in YouTube demo videos and, where legitimate, on Wikipedia, is worth more than one more backlink.
 These repeated, consistent and contextual mentions teach the model to associate your brand with your category.

 Reddit communities and niche forums

 Identify the subreddits where your buyers compare tools.
-A helpful, non-promotional presence feeds the models' training.
+A useful, non-promotional presence feeds model training.

 Third-party comparisons and directories

-G2, Capterra and the editorial comparisons in your sector are favored LLM sources for "best tool for X" queries.
+G2, Capterra and your sector's editorial comparisons are favored LLM sources on "best tool for X" queries.
+Our SaaS SEO comparison details how to appear in these rankings.

 YouTube and demos

 YouTube transcripts are a major citation source.
-A clear demo of your key use case places you in the answer.
+A clear demo of your key use case puts you in the answer.

 Consistent brand content

-Your own SaaS content strategy must hammer the same positioning everywhere, so the AI retains a clear brand-category association.
+Your own content strategy must hammer the same positioning everywhere, so the AI retains a clean brand-category association.

 One last figure frames the opportunity: only 11% of domains are cited by both ChatGPT and AI Overviews.
-The territories don't overlap.
-Covering both doubles your recommendation surface while most competitors work on only one.
+The two grounds don't overlap.
+Covering both doubles your recommendation surface while most competitors work only one.

-Launch your B2B GEO with a citation audit, then tackle the technical work before content and off-site.
-The order matters: brilliant content on a site that AI can't read is useless.
+Launch your B2B GEO with a citation audit, then tackle the technical layer before content and off-site.
+Order matters: brilliant content on a site AI can't read is useless.

 Start by measuring your baseline.
-Put your market's purchase queries to ChatGPT, Perplexity and Gemini.
+Ask your market's buying queries to ChatGPT, Perplexity and Gemini.
 Note whether your brand appears, in what context, against which competitors.
-This citation share is your reference indicator.
-You'll track it every month.
+This share of citations is your reference metric.
+You'll track it monthly.

 Then sequence.
-First the technical foundation: SSR, structured data, citable passages.
-Then coverage of decision queries, prioritizing the BOFU queries that precede the purchase.
-Finally, off-site work, the longest but the most durable.
-Remember that 92% of AI Overview citations come from the top 10, but that 47% come from positions 5 to 10: good SEO remains the fuel for your GEO.
-The two disciplines don't oppose each other, they reinforce each other.
+First the technical base: SSR, structured data, citable passages.
+Then coverage of decision queries, prioritizing the ones that precede a purchase.
+Finally, the off-site work, the longest but most durable.
+Remember that 92% of AI Overview citations come from the top 10, but 47% come from positions 5 to 10: good SEO remains the fuel of your GEO.
+The two disciplines don't oppose each other, they reinforce.

 Key takeaway